 PUB 438: Design Awareness in Publishing Process and Products

-communication and design, design thinking, a survey of skills and knowledge grounding design thinking, interrelations between design and the making of knowledge and meaning, innovation and invention, team work by and in design, and some of the scientific basics and well worn principles focusing design constraints and opportunities, problems and solutions.
+This course provides publishing students with a survey of skills and knowledge grounding design thinking, interrelations between design and the making of knowledge and meaning, teamwork by and in design, and some well-worn principles focusing design constraints and opportunities, problems and solutions.

 Sample Assessment Breakdown

-- Group Brochure 5%
+- Participation • 5%